MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement.Administration/Update-MgDeviceManagementPartner.md

   - `[WhenPartnerDevicesWillBeRemoved <DateTime?>]`: DateTime in UTC when PartnerDevices will be removed.
 This will become obselete soon.
   - `[WhenPartnerDevicesWillBeRemovedDateTime <DateTime?>]`: DateTime in UTC when PartnerDevices will be removed

-GROUPSREQUIRINGPARTNERENROLLMENT <IMicrosoftGraphDeviceManagementPartnerAssignment\[]>: User groups that specifies whether enrollment is through partner.
+GROUPSREQUIRINGPARTNERENROLLMENT <IMicrosoftGraphDeviceManagementPartnerAssignment[]>: User groups that specifies whether enrollment is through partner.
   - `[Target <IMicrosoftGraphDeviceAndAppManagementAssignmentTarget1>]`: Base type for assignment targets.
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[DeviceAndAppManagementAssignmentFilterId <String>]`: The Id of the filter for the target assignment.
     - `[DeviceAndAppManagementAssignmentFilterType <DeviceAndAppManagementAssignmentFilterType?>]`: Represents type of the assignment filter.

-INPUTOBJECT `<IDeviceManagementAdministrationIdentity>`: Identity Parameter
+INPUTOBJECT <IDeviceManagementAdministrationIdentity>: Identity Parameter
   - `[AuditEventId <String>]`: key: id of auditEvent
   - `[CartToClassAssociationId <String>]`: key: id of cartToClassAssociation
   - `[CloudPcAuditEventId <String>]`: key: id of cloudPcAuditEvent
   - `[CloudPcDeviceImageId <String>]`: key: id of cloudPcDeviceImage
+  - `[CloudPcExternalPartnerSettingId <String>]`: key: id of cloudPcExternalPartnerSetting
   - `[CloudPcGalleryImageId <String>]`: key: id of cloudPcGalleryImage
   - `[CloudPcId <String>]`: key: id of cloudPC
   - `[CloudPcOnPremisesConnectionId <String>]`: key: id of cloudPcOnPremisesConnection